makrai/notes/purkayashta2304-romanization.md

 # Ruder

-* This paper explores the potential of large-scale transliteration to enable multilingual LMs to deal with under-represented languages.
-In particular, the
+* large-scale transliteration to enable multilingual LMs to deal with under-represented languages
   * we romanize (ie maps UTF-8 characters to Latin characters) text using uroman across 14 diverse languages, which
   * text is then used to adapt multilingual LMs